Sentientism is a philosophy or worldview – a way of thinking about what to believe and what we should care about.

 Sentient beings (or sentients), are those that can experience – both suffering and flourishing.
 Sentient beings today include humans and non-human animals – the clear priorities.
 However, sentient beings could potentially include artificial and alien intelligences should we create or encounter them.

 If Sentientism sounds interesting, come and join our friendly, global community here.
 Anyone interested is welcome, whether or not you count yourself as a sentientist.
 We have people from around 70 countries involved to date – a mix of academics, activists, writers, policy people and interested lay people like me.

-If you’d like to find out more you can read some magazine articles on Sentientism here , watch video here and listen to some the podcasts that have interviews about Sentientism here.
+If you’d like to find out more you can read our Sentientism FAQ and some magazine articles on Sentientism here , watch video here and listen to some the podcasts that have interviews about Sentientism here.
 Please let me know what you think – in comments below or on one of our community groups.